gowthamraju460/IoT_Based_EV_Charging_Station/README.md

 \- ESP32

-\- Using MQQT protocol for payments
+\- Using HTTP/HTTPS protocols for payments

 \- IR Sensor